sweetkane/bedroom_climate/README.md

 ## Sensor Module
 The sensor module is an ESP32 development module equipped with a DHT22 temperature+humidity sensor.
 Because ESP32 is wifi-enabled, it can wirelessly sends sensor readings to the server at a chosen interval.
-It sends the data as a POST request using a C++ HTTP library.
+It sends the data to the server as a POST request using a C++ HTTP library.